FantasyPros Accuracy Award

 Pinpoint a player with upside in Round 14.
 The Upside Mode in the Draft War Room will help identify players with high ceilings.

 Use your last two picks on a kicker and defense with upside.
-Use our rankings to identify the best fits for your scoring system.
+Use our Free Agent Finder each week to find the best ones to stream.

 Round 1